 Physical activity, cognitive stimulation, social inclusion, balanced diet promote a lifestyle that guarantees a slow progression of decline, thus enabling the elder to live at his home healthy for a longer time.
 This is becoming a priority in Europe as recognized by the EC community [QUOTE documents, SOCIAL and GERIATRIC contribution required].
 Managing frailty and functional decline through targeted interventions, enhancing participation and independence, and promoting systematic-routine screening for pre-frailty are among the specific objectives of the Action Plan on “Prevention and early diagnosis of frailty and functional decline, both physical and cognitive, in older people” of the European Innovation Partnership on Active and Healthy Ageing (Bruxelles, November 6, 2012).

-are highly inter-twined.
+Physical activity, cognitive stimulation, social inclusion are highly inter-twined.
 Regular physical exercise has been shown to be effective at maintaining and improving the overall health of elderly individuals,,..
 Physical fitness is associated with higher functioning in the executive control processes, correlated with less atrophy of frontal cortex regions, and with improved reaction times compared with the sedentary.
 Social interaction, and specifically high perceived interpersonal social support, has also been shown to have a positive impact on general mental and physical wellbeing, in addition to reducing the likelihood of depression,,,.